nardsqq/nardsqq.github.io/_posts/2019-02-17-windows-setup-1.md

 I don't know if you're contented with Windows CMD but I'm not.
 So, now you're thinking that I'll just recommend Git Bash instead.
 If that's what in your head right now, then you're right.
 But, we'll make it prettier, cause it looks bad as well.
 So let's go over to https://hyper.is/ and extend our Git Bash to it.
-Just click that beautiful _Download Hyper for Windows_ button and install it like we did earlier _Déjà vu?_.
+Just click that beautiful _Download Hyper for Windows_ button and install it like we did earlier.
 After installation, just start Hyper and then hit `Ctrl + ," on your keyboard to bring out that juicy configuration file.

 After opening the config file, we'll now wrap Hyper around Git Bash, so this one's a bit tricky but it's actually easy to do.
 So let's